bobgtm/Notes-Repo/git/key-gen.md

 3. Start the ssh-agent in the background.

-$ eval "$(ssh-agent -s)"
+`$ eval "$(ssh-agent -s)"`
-> Agent pid 59566
+`$ Agent pid 59566`

 4. Add your SSH private key to the ssh-agent.

 If you created your key with a different name, or if you are adding an existing key that has a different name, replace id_ed25519 in the command with the name of your private key file.

-ssh-add ~/.ssh/id_ed25519
+`ssh-add ~/.ssh/id_ed25519`

+5. Then in GitHub go to settings, SSH Keys:

-Click New SSH key or Add SSH key.
+- Click New SSH key or Add SSH key.

-In the "Title" field, add a descriptive label for the new key.
+- In the "Title" field, add a descriptive label for the new key.
 For example, if you're using a personal laptop, you might call this key "Personal laptop".

-Select the type of key, either authentication or signing.
+- Select the type of key, either authentication or signing.
 For more information about commit signing, see "About commit signature verification."

-In the "Key" field, paste your public key.
+- In the "Key" field, paste your public key.

-Click Add SSH key.
+- Click Add SSH key.

-If prompted, confirm access to your account on GitHub.
+- If prompted, confirm access to your account on GitHub.